Springfield, Missouri: Civil War

 On January 8, 1863, Confederate forces under General John S. Marmaduke advanced to take control of Springfield and an urban fight ensued.
 But that evening, the Confederates withdrew.
 This became known as the Second Battle of Springfield.
-Marmaduke sent a message to the Union forces asking that the Confederate casualties have a proper burial.
+Marmaduke sent a message to the Union forces asking that Confederate casualties have a proper burial.
 The city remained under Union control for the remainder of the war.
 The US army used Springfield as a supply base and central point of operation for military activities in the area.

 Promptly after the Civil War ended on July 21, 1865, Wild Bill Hickok shot and killed Davis Tutt in a shootout over a disagreement about a debt Tutt claimed Hickok owed him.
-During a poker game at the former Lyon House Hotel, in response to the disagreement over the amount, Tutt had taken Hickok's watch, which Hickok demanded he return immediately.
+During a poker game at the former Lyon House Hotel, in response to the disagreement over the amount, Tutt had taken Hickok's watch, which Hickok immediately demanded be returned.
 Hickok warned that Tutt had better not be seen wearing that watch, then spotted him wearing it in Park Central Square, prompting the gunfight.

 On January 25, 1866, Hickok was still in Springfield when he witnessed a Springfield police officer, John Orr, shoot and kill James Coleman after Coleman interfered with the arrest of Coleman's friend Bingham, who was drunk and disorderly.
 Hickok provided testimony in the case.
 Orr was arrested, released on bail, and immediately fled the country.
 He was never brought to trial or heard from again.